vxcc-backend/vxcc/README.md

-## IMPORTANT: the compiler will be completely rewritten soon.
-Do not use this anymore
+IMPORTANT: this will be rewritten eventually, which means that there will be no more feature updates.
+Bugs will however be fixed.

 # VXCC
 optimizing, small, simple, compiler backend.